Cisco Unified Contact Center Management Portal

 Beginning with Unified CCE 8.0(1), the Distributor AW (with or without HDS) is renamed as an Administration & Data Server.
 Multiple Administration & Data Server deployments with different roles are available, based on the functionality and amount of reporting data that it can handle.

-Administration Server, was designed for use with Unified CCMP in a hosted deployment when a lightweight Administration & Data Server running on Virtual Machines is desirable.
+Administration Server, was designed for use with Unified CCMP when a lightweight Administration & Data Server running on VMs is desirable.

 Administration Server (Configuration-Only Administration Server)

 In this role as a Configuration-Only Administration Server, the HDS is not enabled and real-time reporting is turned off.
 This distributor deployment provides support for configuration changes only.
 No real-time or historical reporting is supported, as shown in the following figure.

 Figure 1.
 Configuration-Only Administration Server